Teacher Tax Deductions Thumbnail

 The ATO distinguishes between five categories of self-education expenses:

-Note, however, if you only incur Category A expenses, then the first $250 spent on self-education expenses aren’t tax-deductible.
+Note: If you only incur Category A expenses, the first $250 spent on self-education isn’t tax-deductible.
 However, if you incur Category E expenses, you can use them to offset the $250 reduction.

 Example: